-As conservator of the Enterprises, FHFA exercises control over trillions of dollars in assets and billions of dollars in revenue, and makes business and policy decisions that influence and impact the entire mortgage finance industry.
+As conservator of the Enterprises, FHFA exercises control over trillions of dollars in assets and billions of dollars in revenue and makes business and policy decisions that impact the entire mortgage finance industry.
 For reasons of efficiency, concordant goals with the Enterprises, and operational savings, FHFA has determined to delegate revocable authority for general corporate governance and day-to-day matters to the Enterprises' boards of directors and executive management.
 The Enterprises recognize that FHFA, as conservator, has succeeded to all rights, titles, powers, and privileges of the Enterprises and of any shareholder, officer, or director of the Enterprises, and that the directors of the Enterprises owe fiduciary duties only to FHFA.
 Under HERA, the Agency's actions as conservator are not subject to judicial review or intervention, nor are they subject to procedural safeguards that are ordinarily applicable to regulatory activities such as rulemaking.

 As of this writing, the duration of the conservatorships is still unknown.
-In January 2018, Treasury Secretary Mnuchin identified housing finance reform as one of the priorities for the Administration this year.
-In a prepared statement to the Senate Committee on Banking, Housing, and Urban Affairs, Secretary Mnuchin stated that:
+In January 2018, Treasury Secretary Mnuchin stated that:

 ...the current situation of indefinite conservatorship for Fannie Mae and Freddie Mac is neither sustainable nor a lasting solution.
 The Administration looks forward to working with Congress to reform America's housing finance system in a manner that helps consumers obtain the housing best suited to their own personal and financial situations while, at the same time, protecting taxpayers.
+11